-Perth Stadium is a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.
+The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.

-The integrated train, bus and pedestrian approach – budgetted in 2017-18 at $359.9 million – will support a cultural shift of reliance on cars and move, within an hour of an event finishing, up to 50,000 people, or 83 per cent of a capacity crowd.
+The $399.9 million integrated train, bus and pedestrian approach will support a cultural shift of reliance on cars and move, within an hour of an event finishing, up to 50,000 people, or 83 per cent of a capacity crowd.

 The multiple transport options reflect passenger behaviour and demands – to create a passenger first solution that moves people quickly and safely, while reducing the impacts on nearby residential and environmental areas.

 For more information on the transport plan, download the Perth Stadium Transport Project Definition Plan, read the Getting to Optus Stadium fact sheet, or email email@example.com

 Key features of the responsive and robust transport solution include:

 - Six-platform Perth Stadium Station at the doorstop of the Stadium.

 - Nearby stowage for up to 117 railcars to keep a continuous flow of trains following events.

 - Upgraded East Perth Station to accommodate additional passengers on event days.